samxCoding/CabyMod/README.md

 ![Wolford](https://github.com/samxCoding/CabyMod/assets/100733048/59773eb9-74ef-4ba2-98a7-2ed1dacfe5b3)

-## What is LabyMod?
+## What is CabyMod?
-LabyMod is a Client Upgrader for two many used clients: LabyMod and Lunar Client!
+CabyMod is a Client Upgrader for two many used clients: LabyMod and Lunar Client!
 It's also very simple to install, since it's just in a terminal!

 ## How do I install CabyMod?